 Facilities, Services, and Resources

-Research is overseen by the Research Services and further supported by several School resources: the Center for Informatics Research in Science and Scholarship, which conducts research on the use and impacts of information resources and tools in scientific and scholarly inquiry; The Center for Children's Books, home of a 16,000-book examination collection; the Communications Office, producer of Library Trends and The Bulletin of the Center for Children's Books and other LIS-related publications; and the Center for Digital Inclusion (CDI), which fosters inclusive and sustainable societies through research, teaching, and public engagement about information and communication technologies (ICT) and their impacts on communities, organizations, and governments.
+Research is overseen by the Research Services and further supported by several School resources: the Center for Informatics Research in Science and Scholarship, which conducts research on the use and impacts of information resources and tools in scientific and scholarly inquiry; The Center for Children's Books, home of a 16,000-book examination collection; and the Communications Office, producer of Library Trends and The Bulletin of the Center for Children's Books and other LIS-related publications.

 Illinois has one of the largest public university collections in the world, which includes the Library and Information Science Virtual Library.
 The University Library's Mortenson Center for International Library Programs fosters international tolerance and peace and ensures access to information by strengthening ties among the world's libraries.
 The University hosts the National Center for Supercomputing Applications.

 All of the above resources provide research opportunities as well as student employment.